MScaramuzzi/Soil-Consumption-Ontology/index.md

 <ACCEPTED_THRESHOLD> 0.9 </ACCEPTED_THRESHOLD> <!--default value is 0.98-->
 ```

 * Here we are setting  minimum value that two instances must have in order to satisfy the relation specified in the RELATION tag, in our case **owl:sameAs**.
-We have chosen 0.9 for Accepted in order to not reject to many values.
+We have chosen 0.9 for Accepted in order to not reject too many instances which are very close to satisfying the condition.

 After invokating Limes through the command line, this is the result of the alignment process.

 <img src="image/limes_result.png" alt="hi" class="inline"/>

-We can see that 1882 triples have been aligned.
+We can see that **1882** triples have been aligned.

-### Alignment testing - SPARQL Queries
+### 6.2 Alignment testing - SPARQL Queries

 After we the alignment process we procedeed to upload the *accepted.nt* to Fuseki as a named-graph in order to test if the alignment process was successful.
 We have made two queries to test this.

-#### Query 1
+#### 6.2.1 Query 1

 ```SPARQL
 SELECT *